nova26/SARImageClassification/README.md

 You also need to consider the radar polarization, which is way the radar transmits and receives energy.
 More advanced radars like Sentinel-1, can transmit and receive in the horizontal and vertical planes.
 Using this, you can get what is called a dualpolarization image.

+To Face this challenge i used VGG19 architecture